HaliteChallenge/Halite-II/admin/INSTALL.md

 1. Set the frontend to use port 5001.

 Create the load balancer and note the IP address of the balancer.

-1. Create a firewall rule to allow access to the game coordinator from the load balancer.
-    1. Target tag: `coordinator`
-    1. Source filters: the subnet of the load balancer

 ## Creating the Worker Instances